Competitions & Workshops

 The Oregon Applied Sustainability Internship is an 11-week internship for post secondary students.
 The college students are matched with an Oregon business to create sustainability solutions for industry practices.
 Interns help businesses improve efficiency, save money and reduce waste through projects based on preventing pollution.
 The interns are PAID, and the program is FREE for first-time businesses.

-In 2024, three OASIS interns focused on projects related to the prevention of marine debris at their host business sites.
+In 2026, one OASIS intern will be selected to focus on activities related to the prevention of marine debris at the City of Yachats.

 Community Repair Fairs